-Competitors may carry appropriate riding whips.
+Competitors may carry appropriate riding whips and must be always held in the rider's hand or else it may be considered a dangerous method, but it can be discarded during a phase in a safe manner.
 The whip does not have to be the same in all three phases, nor does a whip have to be used in all three phases if used in one phase.
 The dressage stick is only permitted for MA phase.